 To help get the ball rolling, we’ve brainstormed a list of creative post ideas perfect for each of these popular networks:

-The final piece in your social media plan will be deciding on a frequency to post on each platform.
+Decide on a frequency to post on each platform

 Below we have outlined recommended frequencies for all the different social networks.
 Remember that this is your social media plan.
 Focus on the networks you think offer the biggest opportunity for your business.
 These frequencies can provide guidelines as you start putting your calendar together.

 (Note: Frequency will be most important on sites like Facebook, Twitter, Pinterest, and Instagram.
 On YouTube, you’ll likely be creating one or a series of videos, and won’t need to focus on posting on a daily or weekly basis.
 Learn more about using YouTube.)